GDS System: What Is It, Types, Major GDS Systems, How to Use and Choose

 Just like in an airline example, the GDS has access to many other suppliers.
 If you need to fly from Atlanta to Capetown, your travel agent will access hundreds of hotel, car rental, and flight options.
 The GDS filters all these options to give the travel agent the best set.
 Using the same GDS, the travel agent then books flights and reserves cars and hotel rooms.
 Because of the access to this vast pool of options, end users (leisure and business travelers) have access to a far richer selection of options than if they tried to do it by themselves.

-Significance for Airlines, Hotels, and Travel Agencies
+Significance for the Travel industry

 GDS vs. Direct Booking Channels